Testing for COVID-19

 What are “Rapid Diagnostic Tests (RDT)” for COVID-19?

-VIA Global Health is committed to supporting health systems access affordable and appropriate medical products to improve the health in their communities.
+VIA Global Health is committed to supporting health systems to access affordable and appropriate medical products to improve the health in their communities.
 Products included in our Buyers Guides are available for purchase at VIA Global Health.

 References and Acknowledgments